 A book on ethics and philosophy of values

-A telling example of a psychological law of love can be found in the words of Tacitus: Omne ignorum pro magnifico 1, which could be translated as: "Everything we do not know is considered magnificent".
-This seems to express a law of love, along the lines of "We love what we do not know".
-Ovid contrasted this with his famous Ignoti nulla cupido 2, which means "You do not desire what you do not know".
+A striking example of a psychological law of love appears in Tacitus’s words: Omne ignorum pro magnifico 1, which translates to: 'Everything we do not know is considered magnificent'.
+This suggests a law of love akin to, 'We love what we do not know'.
+Ovid contrasts this with his famous phrase, Ignoti nulla cupido 2, meaning 'You do not desire what you do not know'.

-It is in Saint Augustine, on the other hand, that we find a conception that comes closest to that of the moral law of love.
-Augustine distinguishes between two kinds of love (in lines that overlap with the opposition between the two cities - earthly and Christian - in The City of God: These two loves, of which one is holy, the other unclean, one social, the other private, one taking thought for the common good because of the companionship in the upper regions, the other putting even what is common at its own personal disposal because of its lordly arrogance; one of them God’s subject, the other his rival; one of them calm, the other turbulent; one peaceable, the other rebellious… 3.
+In Saint Augustine, however, we find a conception closely aligned with the idea of a moral law of love.
+Augustine distinguishes between two kinds of love in passages that intersect with the contrast between the two cities—earthly and Christian—in The City of God: These two loves, of which one is holy, the other unclean, one social, the other private, one taking thought for the common good because of the companionship in the upper regions, the other putting even what is common at its own personal disposal because of its lordly arrogance; one of them God’s subject, the other his rival; one of them calm, the other turbulent; one peaceable, the other rebellious… 3.

-This leads Augustine to define virtue as a certain kind of love, one that has turned in the right direction, which is that of order: The brief and true definition of virtue is the love of order 4.
-Here we see a kind of discipline to which love must submit, constituting a kind of ‘canon’ enabling us to establish the value of one love.
+This leads Augustine to define virtue as a particular kind of love—one rightly directed toward order: The brief and true definition of virtue is the love of order 4.
+Here, we observe a discipline to which love must submit, forming a kind of ‘canon’ that enables us to evaluate the worth of a particular love.

-Three examples from literature and philosophy could be used to illustrate what I mean by the essential condition of love:
+Three examples from literature and philosophy illustrate what I mean by the essential condition of love:

 Let me not to the marriage of true monds